etl commands below.

 Description

-Clones hotglue job data to your local machine and creates a .env file with the job’s environment variables.
+Clones hotglue job data to your local machine and creates a.env file with the job’s environment variables.

 The file structure and content is identical to the file system your ETL script ran in.

-and the snapshots folder will be renamed to snapshots-reference.
+snapshots folder will be renamed to snapshots-reference.

 We recommend using this command to reproduce ETL failures or back test again successful jobs.